pajarorrojo/es-theme-PlayStation-X/README.md

 - Snapouille and Soaresden, for helping with French translation https://github.com/Snapouille
 - Janderson for helping with Portuguese translation https://github.com/JandersonJS
 - TheDayG0ne for helping with Russian translation https://github.com/TheDayG0ne
-- CadmiumRED for helping with some fix and medias https://github.com/CadmiumRED/
+- CadmiumRED for helping with some test and medias https://github.com/CadmiumRED/
 - Nexusone and their indomitable ARRM scraping software, which I recommend to keep your media collections always up to date. (http://jujuvincebros.fr/telechargements2/file/10-arrm-another-recalbox-roms-manager)
 - To the entire batocera team, members and contributors, for making and incredible piece of software and a truly open community